D-Kats/FileHarvester/README.md

 This is a tool written in Python (version 3.8.5 used).
 The .exe file (**FileHarvester.exe**) works on Microsoft Windows based machines by just double clicking.

-The source code file (**FileHarvester.py**) can be run on a system with python 3 installed (Version 3.6 and above needed).
+The source code file (**FileHarvester.py**) can be run on a system with python 3 installed (Version 3.6 or newer needed).
 It only needs two additional libraries to run successfully.
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install them.

 ```bash
 pip install textract